Takin' It Easy

 Takin' It Easy is the ninth studio album by Seals and Crofts, released in 1978 by Warner Bros.
 Records.

-It was their last album to contain any charting singles.
+It was their last album to chart and contain any charting singles.
 "You're the Love" reached #18 in early 1978 and #8 in Canada.
 The title track reached #79 later the same year and #13 on the Canadian AC charts.

 The title track has a more rock-oriented approach than was the band's usual fare, and was essentially a James Seals solo track, with Dash Crofts making no contribution to either writing or performing it.
 Seals in turn was absent from the album's second track, "One More Time".
 The album in general relied more heavily on outside musicians and songwriters than Seals and Crofts's previous albums, with the duo writing barely half the songs themselves and only occasionally performing anything other than lead vocals.

 The cover photograph was taken at the historic Oak Alley Plantation in Louisiana.